 Heat Island Reduction Credit Changes in LEED v4

-Project teams are allowed to register for either LEED v4 or LEED 2009 until June 1, 2015, after which LEED v4 will be the required rating system.
-USGBC has made some changes to the Heat Island reduction credit requirements for version 4, which are:
+USGBC made some changes to the Heat Island reduction credit requirements in version 4, which are:

 - Combined Sustainable Sites credits 7.1: Heat Island Effect — Non-Roof and 7.2: Heat Island Effect – Roof into a single credit SSc5: Heat Island Reduction.